facebook/react/docs/docs/handling-events.md

 This syntax is enabled by default in [Create React App](https://github.com/facebookincubator/create-react-app).

-If you aren't using property initializer syntax, you can use an [arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in the callback:
+If you aren't using class fields syntax, you can use an [arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) in the callback:

 ```js{7-9}
 class LoggingButton extends React.Component {